-Foster carers receive a monthly fostering allowance, paid directly into their bank account.
-The level of this allowance is dependent on the type / complexity of placement provided.
-In addition, all carers also receive a maintenance payment covering clothing, pocket money, birthday and seasonal allowances for the child / young person placed.
+Child Care Bureau foster carers receive a weekly fostering allowance paid directly into their bank account and the level of this allowance is dependent on the type/complexity of placement provided.
+In addition, all carers also receive a maintenance payment covering clothing, pocket money, birthday and seasonal allowances for the child/young person placed.
+Savings for children in care are put aside and held by foster carers during the time that the fostered children live with them.

-Foster carers are also paid a holiday allowance equivalent to two weeks fostering allowance.

-Carers are expected to save money for children in their care in line with the Agency Savings Policy.

-Detailed information and guidance on rates and allowances are made available to each foster carer

-Foster carers are self-employed and must seek their own advice on liability for Income Tax and National Insurance.

-This can be accessed through Fostering Network, of which membership is funded for all foster carers by the NFA Group.

-Local Authorities should directly contact the agency for information pertaining to agency charges for the different type of placements and support services offered.
+Detailed information and guidance on rates and allowances are made available to each foster carer.
+All foster carers are provided with an Annual Statement.
+Foster Carers are self-employed and must seek their own advice on liability for Income Tax and National Insurance.
+Local Authorities should directly contact the agency for information pertaining to our charges for the different types of placements and support services offered.
 The agency's finances are subject to annual financial audit